Rookout/piper/docs/installation.md

 ### Webhook creation

 Piper will create a webhook configuration for you, for the whole orgnization or for each repo you configure.
-First configure which git provider you are using `gitProvider.name` (Now only supports github)
+First configure which git provider you are using `gitProvider.name` (Now only supports GitHub)

 For organization level configuration provide the following value `gitProvider.organization.name` and `gitProvider.webhook.orgLevel` to `true`.